-The primary activity of the Fund is to invest in securities denominated in Trinidad and Tobago dollars.
+e primary activity of the Fund is to invest in securities denominated in Trinidad and Tobago dollars.
 Subscriptions and redemptions of units are denominated in Trinidad and Tobago dollars.
 The Trustee considers the Trinidad and Tobago dollar as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.
-The financial statements are presented in Trinidad and Tobago dollars, which is the Fund's functional and presentation currency.
-The exchange rate between the TT dollar and US dollar as at the date of these statements was TT\$6.6926 = US\$1.00 (2023: TT\$6.6926 = US\$1.00).
-This rate represents the First Citizens (The Group) midrate.
+The financial statements are presented in Trinidad and Tobago dollars which is the Fund's functional and presentation currency.
+The exchange rate between the TT dollar and the US dollar as at the 30 June 2024 was TT\$6.6926 = US\$1.00 (2023: TT\$6.6926 = US\$1.00).
+This rate represents the First Citizens Group (The Group) midrate.